kathir3000/HOL-ExploringStorage/HOL.md

 - IIS 7 (with ASP.NET, WCF HTTP Activation, Tracing)
 - [Microsoft .NET Framework 4.0] [1]
 - [Microsoft Visual Studio 2010] [2]
-- [SQL Server 2005 Express Edition (or later)] [3]
+- [SQL Server 2012 Express Edition] [3]
-- [Windows Azure Tools for Microsoft Visual Studio 1.6] [4]
+- [Windows Azure Tools for Microsoft Visual Studio 1.7] [4]
+- A Windows Azure subscription - you can sign up for free trial [here](http://bit.ly/WindowsAzureFreeTrial)

 [1]: http://go.microsoft.com/fwlink/?linkid=186916
 [2]: http://msdn.microsoft.com/vstudio/products/
 [3]: http://www.microsoft.com/sqlserver
 [4]: http://www.microsoft.com/windowsazure/sdk/

+>**Note:** This lab was designed to use Windows 7.

 <a name="Setup" />
 ### Setup ###

 In order to execute the exercises in this hands-on lab you need to set up your environment.

 1. Open a Windows Explorer window and browse to the lab’s Source folder.
-1. Double-click the **Setup.cmd** file in this folder to launch the setup process that will configure your environment and install the Visual Studio code snippets for this lab.
+1. Execute the **Setup.cmd** file with Administrator privileges to launch the setup process.
+This process will configure your environment and install the Visual Studio code snippets for this lab.
 1. If the User Account Control dialog is shown, confirm the action to proceed.

 > **Note:** Make sure you have checked all the dependencies for this lab before running the setup.